 Minor in Film Studies

 The minor in Film Studies' curriculum focuses on focuses on film theory and criticism of films form various cultures.
 The 18 semester credit hour minor enhances preparation for students in several career paths: for artists in the media industry, for educators and potential graduate students in languages, history, and visual culture; and for general administration.
-Prerequisite courses resulting in at least three additional semester credit hours will be required.
-To encourage interdisciplinary, no more than 12 semester credit hours can be taken from one department.
+To encourage interdisciplinary study, no more than 12 semester credit hours can be taken from one department.

 |Minor in Film Studies|